missionpinball/mpf-docs/hardware/fadecandy/index.rst

 3. Install the FadeCandy drivers
 --------------------------------

-When I (Brian) plugged the FadeCandy hardware into my Windows computer, the driver did not install automatically.
+When I plugged the FadeCandy hardware into my Windows computer, the driver did not install automatically.
 Running the fcserver (next step) said it was installing the drivers, but that didn't do anything for me.
 (It just said "this may take awhile" but I